Blog

 When it comes to making tax payments to jurisdictions on time, many businesses have learned that maintaining compliance is challenging, complex and inherently laden with financial risks and operational headaches.
 And with the recent surge of remote work, tax payment processing has only become more problematic for many businesses.
 These challenges are unlikely to go away anytime soon, for a few reasons:

 • Tax compliance is increasingly complex according to the Tax Policy Center.
-The current tax system in the U.S. didn’t come to be all at once – it developed as a result of additions, subtractions and changes to the tax code made through legislative bills over time.
+The current tax system in the U.S. didn’t come to be all at once.
+It developed as a result of additions, subtractions and changes to the tax code made through legislative bills over time.
 It’s unlikely that taxes will get any simpler for businesses anytime soon.

 • Tax compliance is costly and time-consuming.
 The time, money and resources it takes for individuals and businesses alike to comply with the tax code are significant.
 According to the Tax Foundation, tax compliance alone costs the U.S. economy $409 billion every year.